MarWit/University/README.md

 # Unversity

-Repository for storing my solutions to programming problems from various courses in university.
+Repository for storing my solutions to programming problems from various courses at university.

 ## Featured projects